 Insurance, airport meals/snacks, drinks & items of a personal nature.
 Camera fees at Taman Negara (though these are minimal).

-- It's the start of the breeding season in Malaysia - and a good time of year for migrants, too
+- It is the start of the breeding season in Malaysia and also a good time of year for migrants.

-- 3 nights birding the tropical highland forests at famous Fraser’s Hill
+- 3 nights birding in the tropical highland forests at famous Fraser’s Hill.

-- Plus a night Bukit Tinggi, seeking Mountain Peacock-pheasant and Ferruginous Partridge
+- A night at Bukit Tinggi seeking Mountain Peacock-pheasant and Ferruginous Partridge.

-- Concludes with 4 nights amid the bird-rich lowland rainforests of Taman Negara National Park
+- Four nights amid the bird-rich lowland rainforests of Taman Negara National Park.

-- Expertly led by Limosa's Richard Thaxton or Colin Bushell plus Malaysian guide Lee Kok Chung
+- Expertly led by Limosa's Colin Bushell and Malaysian bird guide Lee Kok Chung.

-We fly non-stop from London to Kuala Lumpur (arrival afternoon day two).
-One-hour transfer to our first hotel.
+We fly to Kuala Lumpur (arrival afternoon day two) followed by a short transfer to our first hotel.
 Night Shah Alam

 Early start at botanical gardens.
 Late afternoon coastal birding at Kuala Selangor.
 Night Kuala Selangor

-After a morning at the coast we travel inland to Fraser’s Hill (3 nts)
+After a morning at the coast, we travel inland to Fraser’s Hill (3 nights)

 The montane forests of Fraser’s Hill